 LONDON, Nov.
 18, 2014 /PRNewswire/ -- Product Synopsis

-This report is the result of SDI's extensive market and company research covering the global soldier modernization industry.
+This report is the result of SDI's extensive market and company research covering the global biometric systems industry.
 It provides detailed analysis of both historic and forecast global industry values, factors influencing demand, the challenges faced by industry participants, analysis of the leading companies in the industry, and key news.

 Introduction and Landscape

 "The Global Biometric Systems Market 2014-2024" offers the reader detailed analysis of the global biometric systems market over the next ten years, alongside potential market opportunities to enter the industry, using detailed market size forecasts.

 What are the key drivers behind recent market changes?